 In addition to his weekly newsletter (which had a circulation of 70,000 in 1971, the year before Stone discontinued its publication), Stone wrote for the New York Post, P.M., the New York Star, and the New York Daily Compass.
 Moreover, he was an associate and Washington editor for The Nation.
 Stone also authored a number of books, including The Hidden History of the Korean War, which falsely accused South Korea of having initiated the hostilities which sparked the conflict in 1950.

-Stone died in 1989, but his life and work continue to be celebrated by the political Left.
+Stone died on June 18, 1989 in Boston, Massachusetts, but his life and work continue to be celebrated by the political Left.
 According to Noam Chomsky, Stone “made a contribution to educating Americans that can hardly be overestimated.”